jtech555/game-dev-spring2025/README.md

+# Breakout 1

-1. What were you experimenting with your prototype?
+## What were you experimenting with your prototype?

 With Prototype 1, I was experimenting with seeing if I could create a Breakout game that hit every element of Game Feel (Real-Time Control, Simulated Space, and Polish), that was also a rewarding challenge to create.
 After brainstorming on possible prototypes, I realized that the prototype I had in my mind that I felt great about designing, was a prototype where:
 -The player could have a paddle that could move around the interior boundary of a wireframed sphere, creating 360 Degree Spherical Movement Controls